You Should Know: Blue Light, Screen Time and Babies

 - Melatonin Suppression – Prolonged exposure to blue light after the sun goes down may interfere with the natural increase in melatonin levels, making it harder for infants and toddlers to fall asleep.

-- Fatigue and Increased Potential for Retinal Damage – Visible blue light may potentially be harmful to the human retina as it puts increased stress on the receptors in the eye.
+- Fatigue and Increased Potential for Eye Strain – Screens may potentially be harmful to the human retina as it puts increased stress on the receptors in the eye.
+Research on this is still ongoing but we do know that when we watch screens, we blink less which causes strain.
+(NIH)

-While your child may be just fine, it’s important to know that all major pediatric health organizations agree that newborns and young toddlers, babies age 0-2 years old, should not be exposed to screens.
+While your child may be just fine, it’s important to know that all major pediatric health organizations agree that newborns and babies age 0-2 years old, should not be exposed to screens, unless they are videochatting with family.
 Behavioral issues, communication delays and atypical sensory processing are connected to early screen use.
 This is not to say screens cause these issues, just that they are associated.
+Current research shows associations between early screen use and developmental concerns, but not direct causation.
+This distinction is important because it reflects the complexity of infant development and helps parents make informed, realistic choices.

 It can be so hard to keep your infant and toddler occupied though!
-Especially when we have other kids to care for, are working from home and have little to know family support.
-And how can we (and should we?) control what grandparents or other helpful caregivers are doing?
+Especially when we have other kids to care for, are working from home and have little to no family support.
 While it sounds hard, the easiest way to limit screens may be to avoid them altogether; taking screens off the table means we have to find other options.

 Blue light is present in sunlight and is a natural component of the light spectrum.
 If blue light is already present in just about everything we see, why should we worry about limiting exposure in infants?
 The answer is because artificial exposure to blue light confuses infants’ immature systems.